Mobile County, Alabama: Education

 In most areas of Mobile County, schools are operated by the Mobile County Public School System.
-The cities of Chickasaw, Saraland, and Satsuma have separate school systems.
-Each is served by Chickasaw City Schools, Saraland Board of Education, and Satsuma City School System.
+The cities of Chickasaw, Saraland, and Satsuma have separate school systems; served by Chickasaw City Schools, Saraland Board of Education, and Satsuma City School System, respectively.

 Mobile County is the home of the University of South Alabama (USA), a public research university divided into ten colleges, including one of Alabama's two state-supported medical schools.
 USA has an enrollment of over 16,000 students and employs more than 6,000 faculty, administrators, and support staff.
 It is also home to two private institutions of higher learning.
 Spring Hill College, founded in 1830, is Catholic and the third-oldest Jesuit college or university in the U.S. Its enrollment is about 1,500 students and it offers 46 academic majors.
-University of Mobile, established in 1961 and affiliated with Alabama Baptist Convention, has an enrollment of about 2,000 and offers 90 academic majors.
+The University of Mobile, established in 1961 and affiliated with the Alabama Baptist Convention (the state convention of the Southern Baptist Convention), has an enrollment of about 2,000 and offers 90 academic majors.

 Politics

-During the late 20th century, white conservatives left the Democratic Party for the Republican Party.
-In that same period, as African Americans regained their ability to exercise the franchise after passage of the 1965 Voting Rights Act, they tended to support the national Democratic Party.

-Today the population of Mobile County is majority white; at the time of the Civil War, it was majority black.
-In 2004, the incumbent Republican president George W. Bush won 59 percent of the vote and 92,014 votes.
-Democrat John F. Kerry won 40 percent of the vote and 63,732 votes.
-Other candidates won one percent of the vote.

-In the 2008 presidential election, Mobile County cast the majority of its votes for the Republican candidate John McCain.
-He won 54% of the vote and 98,049 votes.
-Democrat Barack Obama received 45% of the vote and 82,181 votes.
-Other candidates won 1% of the vote.

-In the Senate off-year election in 2008, Republican Jeff Sessions did better than John McCain.
-Sessions won 57 percent of the vote and 102,043 votes.
-His challenger, Democrat Vivian Figures, won 43 percent of the vote and 77,292 votes.

-Due to Mobile being an urban city, the margins between the Republican and Democrat candidates are usually between 10-19 points.
+Mobile County is very conservative for an urban county.
+The last Democrat to win the county was John F. Kennedy in 1960 and is one of only 7 counties in Alabama to back Gerald Ford over Jimmy Carter in 1976.
+Within the city of Mobile, the margins between the Republican and Democrat candidates are usually between 10 and 19 points.
 Since 1996, the Democrats have gotten 40-45% of the vote.